Guidebook Updates for ‘Rick Steves Best of Europe’

 For books printed before November 2022, the following may also apply:

 • The tourist information office's new website is the best source for the opening hours of many Florence sights, which change on a seemingly constant basis.
-Also, the office's smaller branch, across from the Duomo and inside the Loggia, has closed.
+The office's smaller branch, across from the Duomo and inside the Loggia, has closed.

 • Some museums — such as the Accademia, Uffizi, Pitti Palace, and Bargello (but not the Medici Chapels) — are once again offering free admission on the first Sunday of the month.
 (But since the free admission causes increased crowding at these sights, we recommend avoiding these days.)